-US: Progress, if not breakthroughs, at climate talks
+Biden swings focus of climate effort from US to the world

 “The largest investment in the history of the world” on climate, Biden told reporters Sunday.
 “And it’s gonna pass.”

-While an opening ceremony in Glasgow on Sunday formally kicked off the climate talks, the more anticipated launch comes Monday, when Biden and other leaders gather to lay out their countries’ efforts to curb emissions and deal with the mounting damage from climate change.
+While an opening ceremony in Glasgow on Sunday formally kicked off the climate talks, the more anticipated launch comes Monday, when Biden and other leaders lay out their countries’ efforts to curb emissions and deal with the mounting damage from climate change.

+The U.S. president met on the sidelines with Estonian Prime Minister Kaja Kallas, with the two discussing climate change, strengthening NATO’s deterrence capabilities and human rights, the White House said.

-Biden will also participate in a climate event on “action and solidarity” Monday and meet on sidelines of the summit with Indonesian President Joko Widodo.
+Biden will also participate in a climate event on “action and solidarity” Monday and meet with Indonesian President Joko Widodo.